mit-ll-ai-technology/maite/README.md

 ... )
 ```

-## jatic_toolbox.utils
+## maite.utils

 Provides:

-- Functions for validating the types and values of user arguments, with explicit and consistent user-error messages, that raise jatic_toolbox-customized exceptions.
+- Functions for validating the types and values of user arguments, with explicit and consistent user-error messages, that raise maite-customized exceptions.
 - Specialized PyTorch utilities to help facilitate safe and ergonomic code patterns for manipulating stateful torch objects
 - Other quality assurance and convenience functions that may be widely useful across projects

-## Points of Contact
+## Disclaimer

-POC: Michael Yee @myee
-DPOC: Justin Goodwin @jgoodwin
+DISTRIBUTION STATEMENT A. Approved for public release.
+Distribution is unlimited.

+© 2023 MASSACHUSETTS INSTITUTE OF TECHNOLOGY

+* Subject to FAR 52.227-11 – Patent Rights – Ownership by the Contractor (May 2014)
+* SPDX-License-Identifier: MIT

+This material is based upon work supported by the Under Secretary of Defense for Research and Engineering under Air Force Contract No. FA8702-15-D-0001.
+Any opinions, findings, conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Under Secretary of Defense for Research and Engineering.

+The software/firmware is provided to you on an As-Is basis